 The Ingolstadt Directorate’s goal to control the resources of the entire planet required an entirely new approach.
 Their Luxor technology was improved and promised to dominate worldwide elections, but that was not enough.
-The unproductive masses continued to over-consumed the world’s resources and had to be eliminated.
+The unproductive masses continued to over-consume the world’s resources and had to be eliminated.
 They initiated a bold new scheme combining state of the art technology and biochemical advances.

 Christopher Makim realized that he and the Brotherhood needed an equally bold plan to eliminate the Directorate and other forces of darkness from ever posing a threat to humanity again… a plan that would shift humanity into higher spiritual realms.